Skip to content

 That's it.

 🧿 One MCP for developers - No tool tax, no context rot.
-100+ tools including Brave, Gemini, Context7, Version Checker, Excel, File Ops, Database, Chrome DevTools.
+100+ tools including Brave, Google, Context7, Excalidraw, AWS, Version Checker, Excel, File Ops, Database, Playwright, Chrome DevTools and many more.